flyteck/wmedressupgame/readme.md

 - we want to maintain a level of agency over our work: the thing i am tense about is the possibility that horsy comes on board and "takes over" for want of a better expression.
 - it's important for us to retain ownership of our IP, so I would consider a very clear licensing structure of our software to horsy that ensures this.
 - we do not want to get into a position where our passion project becomes driven by horsy: we have final say over what features we do and don't implement.
 She is a client to us, not the other way around.
+- ideally i don't really want horsy to be on board in any authoratative sense- i would rather we just run a service for the community that is independent of any rules she might change

 ### Security Concerns
 - consider 2 factor authentication for accounts and anti-bot measures at signup and any file uploads.